leanjscom/pubsub/examples/basic/README.md

 ##### Example:

 ```
-import { topics } from 'upmentoring-pubsub'
+import { topics } from 'this-example-repository'
 import { PubSub } from '@google-cloud/pubsub'